 BMW is yet another famous PWA example on our list.
-The company created a PWA to provide many podcasts, articles, stories, etc., revolving in the automotive industry.
+The company created a PWA to provide many podcasts, articles, stories, etc., revolving around the automotive industry.

 Moreover, through the PWA, BMW presented content via loops so that users get hooked to the app.

-After launching the progressive web app, BMW got terrific results 4X faster load times than the previous site, a 50% increase in mobile users, 49% increase in organic SEO traffic.
+After launching the progressive web app, BMW got terrific results: 4X faster load times than the previous site, a 50% increase in mobile users, and a 49% increase in organic SEO traffic.